paulowe/gcp/virtual-machines.md

                         - You can create instances with up to 8 separate 375GB local SSD partitions for a total of 3TB local SSD space for each instance
-- **HDD**

-          - Sized up to 64TB/instance

-          - Performance of disk scales with each GB of space allocated

 ### Networking